ibm-cloud-docs/cis/rate-limiting.md

    ```
    {: pre}

-## Creating a new custom rate-limiting rule with Terraform
+## Creating a custom rate-limiting rule with Terraform
 {: #create-a-custom-rate-limiting-rule-tf}
 {: terraform}